bellchenx/VEX-Starbucks-9056A/README.md

-# VEX-Starbucks-9056A
+# VEX-Starstruck-9056A
-VEX Starbucks 9056A Back-throwing Machine
+VEX Starstruck 9056A Back-throwing Machine

 # Details
 This is program of Team 9056A Starbucks Robot.